 Interviewers often speak to several candidates for a position before narrowing their selection and presenting an offer to the most desirable candidate.
-Through the process, the interviewer hopes to stumble upon that needle in the haystack.
+Through the process, the interviewer or hiring manager hopes to stumble upon that needle in the haystack.
 When this happens, it's a huge relief given that it can take months for an organization to fill a position.
 According to HireVue, it takes an average of 42 days for companies to fill a position, and for some companies, it can take even longer.

 "Once I'm clear on what the task or project is, I'm good at determining the best way to accomplish it."

 "I believe there is value in collaboration.
 Often, two minds are better than one, and as such, working in a team with a collaborative spirit is important when the need arises."

 "I like to evaluate current procedures and processes when possible to identify any foreseeable issues or concerns.
 I find that being proactive in a situation, when possible, is much better than being reactive.
 Also, when I'm proactive in planning for a project and the needs to react to a situation arises, it's much easier to move to a Plan B when there is a solid Plan A in place."